cornell-ece6745/ece6745-docs/docs/ece6745-tut00-remote-access.md

 Later tutorials will discuss how to use the Linux development environment and the Git distributed version control system.
-In this tutorial, we focus on how to setup remote access to the `ecelinux` servers by first connecting to the Cornell VPN and then using two different options to remotely access the `ecelinux` servers.
+In this tutorial, we focus on how to setup remote access to the `ecelinux` servers by first connecting to the Cornell VPN and then using three different options to remotely access the `ecelinux` servers.
 The first remote access option is based on using PowerShell (for Windows OS users) or Mac Terminal (for Mac OS X users) and only supports primitive text-based interaction.
 We recommend using PowerShell or Mac Terminal as backup options to debug connection issues to the `ecelinux` servers.
-The primary remote access option recommended in this course is through Visual Studio Code (VS Code) which provides a very nice interface with support for working at the command line, graphic text editing, and graphic file browsing.
+The second (and primary) remote access option recommended in this course is through Visual Studio Code (VS Code) which provides a very nice interface with support for working at the command line, graphic text editing, and graphic file browsing.
+The third remote access option is based on using Microsoft Remote Desktop and is required when executing a Linux application with a graphical user interface.

 1. Connecting to the Cornell VPN
 --------------------------------------------------------------------------